mobizt/FirebaseClient/README.md

 The async task handler will kepp the async tasks running as long as it places in the main `loop` function.

-> [!IMPORTANT]
+> [!WARNING]
-> Do not underestimate the important the async task handler location and usage.
-The non-async third-party library and user blocking code, `delay` function and placing the async task handler in the `millis` code blocks, will cause the async task to run slowly and the timed out will be occurred.
-The  `SSE mode (HTTP Streaming)` task will not update in realtime.
-> The async task handler i.e. `FirebaseApp::loop()`, `RealtimeDatabase::loop()`, `Storage::loop()`, `Messaging::loop()`, `CloudStorage::loop()` and `CloudFunctions` should be placed inside the main `loop` function, at the top most of the `loop`.
+> In `SSE mode (HTTP Streaming)`, the timed out can be occurred continuously when you place some blocking code in the main loop.
+The the new Stream connection will be started and stopped continuously.
+Then please avoid using delay/blocking code in the main loop or printing large data on Serial continuously in the main loop when working with `SSE mode (HTTP Streaming)` connection.

 > [!NOTE]
-> Even the authentication task can run asynchronously, you can run it synchronously by waiting until the `FirebaseApp::ready()` function returns true.

-> [!NOTE]
 > Since v1.2.1, you can [set the filter](https://github.com/mobizt/FirebaseClient/blob/main/resources/docs/realtime_database.md#-void-setssefiltersconst-string-filter--) to filter the `Stream events` in `SSE mode (HTTP Streaming)` task.

-#### Running Many Tasks Concurrency Using Different Async Clients (In Different SSL Clients)
+#### Running Many Tasks Concurrency Using Different Async Clients (different SSL clients)

-In Raspberry Pi Pico W/2W, its `WiFiClientSecure` memory used for the transmit and receive buffers are adjustable (512 to 16384) and you have enough memory to run many tasks concurrency using different async clients.
+In Raspberry Pi Pico W/2W, its `WiFiClientSecure` memory used for the io buffers are adjustable (512 to 16384) and you have enough memory to run many tasks concurrency using different async clients.

 In ESP32 device, its `WiFiClientSecure` memory usage cannot be adjusted, it requires at least 50 k per connection (37 k used for `mbedTLS` memory allocation) and only three `WiFiClientSecure`(s) can be defined.